Induce, Align, Predict: Zero-Shot Stance Detection via Cognitive Inductive Reasoning: Experimental Setups

-\textbf{Evaluation Metrics.} For the SEM16 and COVID-19 datasets, which include three classes (``Favor'', ``Against'', and ``NONE''), we follow~\citet{liang2022zero} and report macro-F1 ($F_{avg}$) computed over the ``Favor'' and ``Against'' categories.
+\textbf{Evaluation Metrics.} For the SEM16 and COVID-19 datasets, which include three classes (``FAVOR'', ``AGAINST'', and ``NONE''), we follow~\citet{liang2022zero} and report macro-F1 ($F_{avg}$) computed over the ``FAVOR'' and ``AGAINST'' categories.
 For the VAST dataset, which comprises three categories (``Pro'', ``Con'', and ``Neutral''), we follow~\citet{li2023tts} and report the macro-F1 across all classes, along with individual macro-F1 scores for the ``Pro'' and ``Con'' categories.

-\textbf{Implementation Details.} We use GPT-3.5-Turbo\footnote{\url{https://platform.openai.com/docs/models/gpt-3-5-turbo}} as the default LLM for FOL elicitation and summary generation, following prior baselines.
+\textbf{Implementation Details.} We use GPT-3.5 as the default LLM for FOL elicitation and summary generation, following prior baselines.
+To evaluate robustness, we also test with GPT-4o and DeepSeek-v3 .
 Dataset splits follow~\citet{li2023stance,lan2024stance}: for SEM16 and COVID-19, one target is held out for testing; for VAST, we use the official zero-shot setup.
-USI uses temperature 0 for LLM queries and determines the number of $K$-means clusters ($K$) via silhouette coefficient~\cite{shahapure2020cluster} (final $K$ = 498).
-SEGKM initializes node embeddings with BERT-base~\cite{devlin-etal-2019-bert}, adopts a two-layer graph kernel, and applies a fully connected ReLU layer.
-LoRA~\cite{hu2022lora} is used for parameter-efficient tuning.
-Training uses AdamW (batch size 32, learning rate $5\!\times\!10^{-4}$), early stopping (patience 10), up to 20 epochs, and selects the checkpoint with the lowest validation loss (validation every 0.2 epoch), reporting the average score of three independent trials.
+USI uses temperature 0 for LLM queries.
+SEGKM adopts a two-layer graph kernel, and applies a fully connected ReLU layer.
+Training (on a 40GB A100 GPU) uses AdamW (batch size 32, learning rate $5\!\times\!10^{-4}$), early stopping (patience 10), up to 20 epochs, and selects the checkpoint with the lowest validation loss (validation every 0.2 epoch).
+We report the average result over three independent runs.